gumaerc-testorg/15.311-fall-2003/content/pages/syllabus.md

 _Special Sessions_

-We have designed this course to work in conjunction with 15.280 Communications (see the [schedule]({{< baseurl >}}/pages/calendar)).
+We have designed this course to work in conjunction with 15.280 Communications (see the {{% resource_link 761373a2-dca4-7216-bf9c-b59f96891b6c "schedule" %}}).
 Thus, the classes will share certain assignments.
 Some of our required sessions will be offered jointly with the Career Development Office (in particular, Sessions 11 and 15 on Oct.
 31 and Nov.
 21).
 In addition, Prof. Roberto Fernandez and the Career Development Office will be offering an optional session on Hiring on Sept.
 12.

 Faculty
 -------